For Japan's ANA, Boeing 787 grounding may dent growth plan

-TOKYO, Jan 24 (Reuters) - All Nippon Airways, which currently has the biggest fleet of Boeing Co 787 Dreamliner jets, may have to scale back its next 2-year plan as it weighs the mounting cost of the new aircraft’s grounding.
+TOKYO (Reuters) - All Nippon Airways (9202.T), which currently has the biggest fleet of Boeing Co (BA.N) 787 Dreamliner jets, may have to scale back its next 2-year plan as it weighs the mounting cost of the new aircraft’s grounding.

 The carrier’s plans to harness the plane, which seats around 250 passengers, to new routes that its existing fleet can’t serve profitably - such as linking Tokyo to Silicon Valley on the U.S. West Coast - are now on hold.